Forum

 Businesses Beware: The Use of Artificial Intelligence in Hiring in a ‘Work from Home’ Economy

-By Masden Griffiths*
+By: Masden Griffiths*

 The COVID-19 pandemic has affected nearly every aspect of our lives.
 Arguably, one of the biggest changes has been the transition to a ‘Work from Home’ economy.
 Both employers and employees have had to combat the challenges of garnering productivity from within the walls of their homes.
 In an attempt to keep going and growing, businesses have also had to abandon traditional in-person interviews and job assessments in favor of virtual meetings and online tools to measure potential employees’ cognitive capabilities, emotional intelligence, personality traits, and skill sets.[1]
 Employers have also opened their doors to new hiring practices by using Artificial Intelligence (A.I.) for recruiting and assessment in hiring decisions to help eliminate bias.[2]
 However, “[l]ike any new technology, artificial intelligence is capable of immensely good or bad outcomes.”
 [3] Businesses have found themselves in a dilemma when it comes to replacing a typical human review process with a ‘bot.’[4]